Solanaceae: Dispersion and diversification

+Phylogeny

+The exact relationships within Solanaceae are generally poorly understood.
+Olmstead et al. (1999) firmly established the contents of the family and outlined its phylogeny: Schwenkioideae, Goetzeoideae, and Schizanthoideae are the most basal, Nicotianoideae and Solanoideae form a well-supported "X=12" clade, and Petunioideae and Cestroideae are closer to the latter than the former.
+Subfamilial relationships outside the X=12 clade were poorly supported, a problem faced by many future studies as well.
+A study by Särkinen et al. (2013) with over 1,000 species only found weak support for many clades near the base of the tree.
+It found that Duckeodendron, Schizanthus (subfamily Schizanthoideae), and Goetzeoideae were among the most basal, but didn't resolve the relationships between them, and that Cestroideae, Schwenckioideae, and Petunioideae were closer to the well supported "X=12" clade (Nicotianoideae + Solanoideae), albeit with low support.
+Another large study from Huang et al. (2023) placed Schizanthus as the most basal of all nightshades, Cestroideae and Schwenkioideae as sisters, and Petunioideae as the sister to the X=12 clade. it had fairly high support for many basal clades in the family compared to previous studies, although were still generally low.

-Distribution
+Distribution and habitat

 Even though members of the Solanaceae are found on all continents except Antarctica, the greatest variety of species are found in Central America and South America.
 Centers of diversity also occur in Australia and Africa.
 Solanaceae occupy a great number of different ecosystems, from deserts to rainforests, and are often found in the secondary vegetation that colonizes disturbed areas.
 In general, plants in this family are of tropical and temperate distribution.

-Plant host
+Ecology

 The potato tuber moth (Phthorimaea operculella) is an oligophagous insect that prefers to feed on plants of the family Solanaceae, especially the potato plant (Solanum tuberosum).
 Female P. operculella use the leaves to lay their eggs and the hatched larvae will eat away at the mesophyll of the leaf.
 After feeding on the foliage, the larvae will then delve down and feed on the tubers and roots of the plant.

-Taxonomy

-The following taxonomic synopsis of the Solanaceae, including subfamilies, tribes and genera, is based on the most recent molecular phylogenetics studies of the family: